 The cod fishery in Greenland consists of two components, an offshore fishery and an inshore fishery.
 The offshore fishery completely collapsed in 1993.
 From 1994 to 2001 no directed offshore cod fishery has taken place.
-In the 2000s catches have gradually increased with maximum catches in 2008.
+In the 2000s catches have gradually increased with maximum catches in 2008 in NAFO subdivision 1F.
 Between 2008-2010 offshore areal closures were implemented in order to protect the spawning stock in offshore areas.
 In 2011, 2012 and 2013 an experimental fishery was allowed in order to collect information on the distribution and composition of the cod stock.
-The catch for the experimental fishery amounted to 6,000 tons in 2013, where the majority has been taken outside the NAFO areas along the Greenland East coast in the ICES Subareas (2,000 tones in NAFO Subarea 1 and 4,000 tones in ICES Subdivision XIV, for 2013).
+The catch for the experimental fishery amounted to 7,900 tons in 2014, where the majority has been taken outside the NAFO areas along the Greenland East coast in the ICES Subarea (1,800 tones in NAFO Subdivision 1F).

 The Greenland inshore commercial cod fishery in West Greenland started in the 1920s.
 The fishery gradually developed culminating with catch levels above 30,000 tons annually in the 1960s.
 Catches then fluctuated between 5,000 and 35,000 tons in the 70s and 80s.
 The stock size then declined and the catches went below 500 tons in the 1990's.
 In the 2000s catches gradually increased until the maximum in 2007 and 2008 of 13,000 tons and then declined to around 8,000-11,000 the following years before reaching 13,500 tons again in 2013.
 The inshore fisheries did not require a license until 2009 and has historically not been constrained by catch ceilings (for 2009 a TAC of 10,000 tons was introduced).
-In 2014 a TAC of 15,000 tons was allocated to the inshore fisheries.
+In 2014 a TAC of 15,000 tons was allocated to the inshore fisheries, but was raised during the season to 18,500 tons as the quata was being fished.
 The coastal fleet catches peaks during summer where the dominant pound net fishery takes place.

 The offshore Greenland spawning component has not been fished during the last 15 years.
-Surveys and exploratory fishery now suggest dense concentrations of large spawning cod in East Greenland north of 63°N. The area is limited in distribution compared to the spawning grounds observed historically.
+Surveys and exploratory fishery now suggest dense concentrations of large spawning cod in East Greenland north of

+63°N. The area is limited in distribution compared to the spawning grounds observed historically.
 Recruitments in the offshore area have improved since the end of the 1990s although it is still low compared to the recruitments before the stock was depleted.